starryious/KamdenWang2003.github.io/index.md

 - Mathematical Statistics

-Note that when we talk about **applied probability**, we are still inclined to the theoretical part, e.g., mathematical statistics, reliability, queueing theory, risk theory, prediction, filtering, financial mathematics, etc. On the other hand, **the application of probability** could be a theorem or a practical use.
+Note that when we talk about **applied probability**, we are still inclined to the theoretical part, e.g., mathematical statistics, statistical physics, control theory, telecommunications, reliability, queueing theory, risk theory, prediction, filtering, financial mathematics, etc. On the other hand, **the application of probability** could be a theorem or a practical use.

 ## News and Updates